cran-task-views/TimeSeries/TimeSeries.md

     directionality to investigate feedback in time series.
 -   `r pkg("gsignal")` is an R implementation of the Octave package "signal", containing a variety of signal processing tools.
--   `r pkg("ifultools")` is a collection of efficient signal processing, image processing, and time series modeling routines.
 -   `r pkg("imputePSF")`: imputes missing data using pattern sequences.
 -   `r pkg("LPStimeSeries")` aims to find "learned pattern